 We will consider various options at the second level of my course when we talk about trading risk management.
 There, we will practice with examples.
 Do not scroll past this lesson, it’s very important.

 I will show real Metatrader 5 terminal screenshots even though this lesson is more theoretical.
 If you want to do everything yourself, download and install the trading terminal from my broker’s website.
 It is not necessary to open an account – all functions are available without connecting to the account.
 You can open a demo account for testing the orders (you can make an account right from the platform, you do not need to sign up on the website).
-I’ll tell you the way to open a demo account in the Lesson 6.
+I’ll tell you the way to open a demo account in Lesson 6.

 All trading orders and basic principles, which I will talk about in the lesson, apply to both the forex market and any financial market where online trading is available.
 All popular trading platforms have the same principles of opening, maintaining, and closing positions.

 Main Principles of Opening and Closing of Forex Orders

-Let’s go back to a few decades ago and imagine that you need to buy shares of any company in order to better understand what a trade warrant is.
+Let’s go back to a few decades ago and imagine that you need to buy shares of any company to better understand what a trade warrant is.
 You call your broker.

 – How are you?
 I would like to buy Microsoft shares